Longboard surfing is a synonym for good vibes, a loose attitude, and relaxed wave riding.

 A more or less heavier wipeout, a sudden fall, or a miscalculated duck dive will result in losing the board and potentially severe injuries inflicted on third parties.

-Surfing without a leash is irresponsibility that may be penalized by law.
+Surfing without a leash is irresponsible and may be penalized by law.

 You may only go leashless on rare and particular occasions.